argiesen/Get-CsReport/README.md

 This script analyzes your Lync and Skype for Business environment to provide an HTML report summarizing Active Directory, Topology, and user/object counts and server health information with resolution information to any issues that are discovered.

+This script must be run from one of your Lync or Skype for Business servers.
+Currently Edge servers are not included.

 You may run this script directly from GitHub with the commands below:
 ```
 $GetCsReport = Invoke-WebRequest https://raw.githubusercontent.com/argiesen/Get-CsReport/master/Get-CsReport.ps1